netarchivesuite/webdanica/webapp_install.md

  * is not a valid Url (new URI(seed) throws URISyntaxException)
  * does not contain a correct hostname(url.getHost()==null) and a corect domainname (DomainUtils.domainNameFromHostname(host) == null)
  * is already in a seeds table (DUPLICATE)
- * has a URL protocol, which should be ignored (defined by the setting seeds.ignoredProtocols) - currently loadSeeds accepts only urls with the following schemes ftp,http, https and does not use setting seeds.ignoredProtocols
+ * doesn't have an accepted URL protocol (schema) - defined by the setting seeds.acceptedProtocols).
  * fails to be inserted in the database

 The rejects of this filtering ends up in the ingestlog table for the specific seeds-ingest, plus some statistics, and both an accept.log and a reject.log is written to disk.